Run actions of Backup manager

 Set field values according to your requirements and click Run.

-The created backups are displayed on the Backups tab of the Backup manager page.
+The created backups are listed on the Backups tab of the Backup manager page.

 Restore